What are the Stages of a Hackathon?

 Clarifying your evaluation criteria early in the process can help ensure the objectives of the hackathon are clear to all participants and provide a framework for evaluating the results of the event.
 Having clear criteria can also help to ensure that all teams are working towards the same goal and that the judging process is fair and unbiased.
 Additionally, it can help to ensure that the most innovative and impactful ideas are identified and recognized.

 Ask yourself, what types of ideas are you looking for?
 What characteristics would make an idea stand out?
 Make sure that your event is well aligned to your (and other sponsors’) objectives.
 You’ll also want to make sure the ideas and solutions offered are customer centric, and demonstrate impressive technical capability.
-Once you’ve defined the evaluation criteria, connect your scorecard evaluation questions to the key criteria to easily review and rate ideas.
+Once you’ve defined the evaluation criteria, connect your hackathon scorecard evaluation questions to the key criteria to easily review and rate ideas.

 Step six: Craft your hackathon website